ericpruitt/sshfsexec/README.md

 would be executed locally.
 The default value for `translate_all_arguments` is `False`.

-### sshremote ###

-Remote SSH system where a command will be executed.
-This will be in the form of `user@hostname` or simply `hostname` depending on the arguments used for `sshfs` and the defined SSH options.

-### preserve_isatty ###

-Normally, a TTY will only be allocated on the remote server if, locally, stdin and stdout are TTY's.
+**preserve_isatty**: Normally, a TTY will only be allocated on the remote server if, locally, stdin and stdout are TTY's.
 This causes problems with things like `grep --color` and `ls --color=auto`, both of which examine stdout to determine whether or not colors should be rendered.
 Setting `preserve_isatty` will result in some kludgey stuff being done to make sure the isatty results for stdin, stdout and stderr on the remote process are the same as for the local process.

 In its current implemenation, this option is buggy: anything launched on the remote server that reads from stdin will hang indefinitely waiting.

+### Command Execution Variables ###

+**environment**: A dictionary containing the environment variables that will be passed to the subprocess.
+Note that for commands run via SSH, the environment variables are set locally before SSH is launched.
+This means that environment variables are subject to the configuration settings on the remote host, specifically `PermitUserEnvironment`.

+**originalargs**: Iterable containing the untranslated arguments passed to the command.

+**sshremote**: Remote SSH system where a command will be executed.
+This will be in the form of `user@hostname` or simply `hostname` depending on the arguments used for `sshfs` and the defined SSH options.

+**cwdtranslation**: When a command is launched inside a directory within an SSHFS mount, `cwdtranslation` is a tuple that contains the remote login ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the remote directory that the SSHFS mount point corresponds to.
+If a command is launched outside of an SSHFS folder, this variable will be `None`.

+**transargs**: Arguments that will be used to execute the command on the remote system.
+If any of the original arguments were paths on the remote system, the path in `transargs` will be the path as it exists on the remote server instead of how it was referenced within the SSHFS mount.

 To Do
 -----